Haryana election result: Former Deputy CM Dushyant Chautala trails in Uchana Kalan

 The Assembly polls in Haryana took place in a single phase on Saturday.
 A turnout of 67.9% was recorded.

-Most exit polls had projected the Congress to win a clear majority.
+Most exit polls had projected the Congress to win the clear majority.

-However, early counting trends as of 11.25 am showed that the BJP was leading in 48 seats and the Congress was ahead in 36 constituencies.
+However, counting trends as of 3 pm showed that the BJP was leading in 49 seats and the Congress was ahead in 36 constituencies.

 Chautala’s Jannayak Janta Party, which had allied with MP Chandrashekhar Azad’s Azad Samaj Party (Kanshi Ram), was not leading in any seat at the time.

-The BJP, which is fighting to win a third-consecutive term, is facing a challenge from the Congress led by former Chief Minister Bhupinder Singh Hooda.
+The BJP, which is on its way to winning a third consecutive term in the state, is facing a challenge from the Congress led by former Chief Minister Bhupinder Singh Hooda.

 The Indian National Lok Dal tied up with the Bahujan Samaj Party.

 The Aam Aadmi Party, which is the Congress’ ally at the national level, contested the polls alone.
+It was not leading in any seats as of 3 pm.